yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-21-thinking-in-matrices.md

 ### Implementation with matrix notation

-Now let's compute the exact same thing, this time using linear algebra operations from numpy to implement the matrix notation of the loss:
+Now let's compute the exact same thing, this time using linear algebra operations from numpy to implement the loss directly from matrix notation:

 $$
 \mathcal{L} = ||\mathbf{Xw} - \mathbf{y}||_2^2
 $$